tidal-music/eslint-config-tidal/README.md

 ## Usage

-We export six ESLint configurations for your usage.
+We export five ESLint configurations for your usage.

 ### eslint-config-tidal